kcmerrill/alfred/TFM.md

 ### Stdin

 Stdin can be accessed through the variable `{{ .Stdin }}`.
 This can be handy if you need to pipe text into commands.
 You can also loop over standard in by giving it to the `for` component for example.
+Take a peek at the [stdin](#stdin) component for more functionality.

 A quick usecase.